jinming-cheng/jinming-cheng.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Bioinformatics, WEHI, The University of Melbourne, 2020-2024
+* PhD in Bioinformatics, WEHI, The University of Melbourne, 2020-2024
-* M.S. in Bioinformatics, Shanghai Jiao Tong University, 2015-2018
+* M.Sc. in Bioinformatics, Shanghai Jiao Tong University, 2015-2018
-* B.S. in Bioinformatics, Huazhong University of Science and Technology, 2011-2015
+* B.Eng. in Bioinformatics, Huazhong University of Science and Technology, 2011-2015

 Work Experience
 ======